Chapter titles and numbering!

 Not changed Status - it will prove useful when I start to edit.

 I've set up custom metadata for POV - see the blog post on 16 October.

 Now, I'm going to use project keywords to record who appears within each scene, and then consider other options...

 I've used Label for Location and am keeping Status for the progress of any scene.
-As well as this, I want to keep track of who has the POV (point of view) in each scene as well as who is present in each scene and to access this data easily...
+As well as this, I want to keep track of who has the POV (point of view) in each scene, plus who is present in each scene - and to access this data easily...